trueberryless-org/blog/starlight/src/content/docs/blog/setup-kubernetes-with-cilium-and-cloudflare.md

         - "mutanuq.trueberryless.org"
 ```

 It usually takes around 90 seconds to authenticate the request once applied.
-You can check the current status of the request by running this kubernetes command:
+You can check the current status of the request by running this kubernetes command.
+If it takes longer than 2 minutes, maybe some tips in [#Troubleshooting](#no-cloudflare-certificate-approval) can help you.

 ```bash
 kubectl describe certificaterequests.cert-manager.io -n mutanuq